Jianbo-Lab/QuTE/README.md

 ## Dependencies

-This project was written in Python.
+This project was written in Python 2.7.
 It currently requires the package graph_tool of version 2.22 available on https://graph-tool.skewed.de.

 In addition, please 'pip install' the following packages:
 - `numpy`